skeeto/skeeto.github.com/_posts/2014-09-02-C11-Lock-free-Stack.markdown

 The core problem is that, unlike integral values, pointers have meaning beyond their intrinsic numeric value.
-The meaning of a particular pointer value changes when the pointer is reused, making it suspect when used in CAS.
+The meaning of a particular pointer changes when the pointer is reused, making it suspect when used in CAS.
 The unfortunate effect is that, **by itself, atomic pointer manipulation is nearly useless**.
 They'll work with append-only data structures, where pointers are never recycled, but